mohitrathor98/Docker-Kubernetes-Notes/Docker-Commands/Docker-Compose.md

 `docker compose up --build`: This flag ensures that images are built every time compose is getting up.
 Otherwise, compose will use if any pre-existing image.

 `docker compose build`: Only builds images and not start containers.

+`docker compose run`: Runs a single service or container